 As the course progresses, you will find that our conversations will deepen.
 You will be expected to provide appropriately cited evidence for your posts; you can expect that as you become more comfortable with the online platform, your proficiency will increase and this will be reflected in your grades as the course progresses.
-Discussion guidelines can be found at the end of this document.
+Discussion guidelines can be found in LATTE..
 You are expected to submit your posts by the deadlines which will span over two weeks of the course.
 As your peers are dependent upon your timely engagement, late submissions will be penalized.
+This is a central component to our learning this summer, please plan accordingly.